Our Board of Directors

 Aaron Hébert, Board Treasurer of the Muwekma Ohlone Preservation Foundation, is an ecologist and Natural Resources Manager at the Santa Clara Valley Open Space Authority.
 He manages cultural resources with Native American communities, forging Bay Area conservation partnerships and sharing land trust expertise to bolster tribal revitalization and sovereignty.

-Richard Torres, Muwekma Ohlone Tribal Member and Board Member of the Muwekma Ohlone Preservation Foundation, is committed to preserving heritage and addressing colonial legacies via land access and federal recognition.
-Educated in communication and social work, he teaches counseling, organizes Indigenous events, and advocates for Native sovereignty and social justice.
+Richard Torres is a Muwekma Ohlone Tribal Member and Board Member of the Muwekma Ohlone Preservation Foundation and is related to the Marine Sanchez Martinez lineage.
+Over the past decades Richard has been committed to community work and education while working on preserving tribal heritage and addressing colonial legacies via land access and federal recognition.
+Educated in communication and social work, he teaches at West Valley and Skyline Community Colleges counseling, organizes Indigenous events, and advocates for Native sovereignty and social justice.
+Recently, he applied for the PHD program in the Doerr School of Sustainability Emmett Interdisciplinary Program in Environment and Resources (E-IPER) at Stanford University.
+Richard has also been instrumental in coordinating the Muwekma Ohlone tribal Youth campout, educational gathering, and tribal land stewardship at Stanford’s Jasper Ridge Biological Preserve ‘Ootchamin ‘Ooyakma.

 Alan Leventhal, Board Member and Tribal Ethnohistorian of the Muwekma Ohlone Preservation Foundation, is an Emeritus Lecturer in Anthropology at San Jose State University.
 For over 42 years, he has partnered with the Muwekma Ohlone Tribe as senior archaeologist, driving repatriation, cultural heritage preservation, and federal recognition through ethnohistorical research, genomics studies, and collaborative exhibits.

-Thomas Martinez, Board Member of the Muwekma Ohlone Preservation Foundation, is a tribal member and son of Candelario Martinez, from Dolores Sanchez's lineage.
-A San Jose native and an honorably discharged Army veteran, he has a daughter and granddaughter—dual citizens of Muwekma Ohlone and Tohono O’odham Nations.
+Thomas Martinez of the Marine Sanchez lineage, Board Member of the Muwekma Ohlone Preservation Foundation, is an enrolled tribal member and son of enrolled tribal member Candelario T. Martinez, Dolores Sanchez's eldest son who served in the U.S. Marine Corps during the Korean War in the 1950s.
+Thomas who is a San Jose native and an honorably discharged Army veteran, has a daughter and granddaughter—dual citizens of Muwekma Ohlone and Tohono O’odham Nations.
 He delivers food to seniors via a nonprofit and resides in Fresno.

 Mike V. Wilcox, Board Member of the Muwekma Ohlone Preservation Foundation, is a Stanford University anthropologist and the Tribe's Tribal Historic Preservation Officer.
 A founding collaborator, he drives repatriation, ethnohistorical research, and cultural revitalization, emphasizing traditional land stewardship, fire ecology, and sustainable food systems to combat colonial erasure and bolster indigenous sovereignty in the Bay Area.